jessiezhudev/JavaScript30/08 - Fun with HTML5 Canvas/README.md

     - When we trigger `mouseup`, it means we've reached the destination, stop drawing here. `isDrawing` shall be false here.
 Same as `mouseout` event when the mouse moves out of the canvas screen.

 4. Let's start `draw` function.
 To create a complete path we need to know where to start and where to finish.
 So let's define a `lastX` and `lastY` to always indicate where to start.
 And update their values when our `mousedown` event begins and `draw` function ends.
 We use the moving mouse's location `e.offsetX` and `e.offsetY` to indicate where to end the path.
 5. We use hsl to change the stroke color like a rainbow.
-To see the effect of hsl https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial
 6. We also change the `lineWidth`.

 Oops, quite a long passage.
 Need to get a rest and have a digest...